Ask the expert: What can I do about saddle sores?

-That familiar wince when a person really would rather not ever sit on a saddle ever again is unmistakable, and a feeling most of us will have experienced at some point as bike riders.
+That familiar wince when a person would really rather not ever sit on a saddle ever again is unmistakable, and a feeling most of us will have experienced at some point as cyclists.

 I asked if they’d recently changed saddle or bike set-up, if they were used to the shorts they were wearing, if they’d put clean shorts on every day, if they’d used anything anti-bacterial on their skin.